RibbonCommunications/webrtc-distant-js/step-by-step/connections.md

 })
 ```

-There we go, we received the message, decoded it, and then performed an operation.
+There we go!
+We received the message, decoded it, and then performed an operation.

 But what if the remote wants to communicate back to the application it's new state?